Constant Contact vs Mailchimp: Which is Better in 2023?

 Email marketing automation makes your life easier by sending out automated emails to an entire list of recipients and determining the type of email that needs to be sent to a specific audience.

-Constant Contact has in-built automation capabilities that are specifically useful for small businesses and non-profit organizations.
+Constant Contact has in-built email marketing features and automation capabilities that are specifically useful for small businesses and non-profit organizations to set up unlimited emails automations.

 Using the automation tools offered by Constant Contact, you can drive up customer engagement, and offer them a much-enhanced user experience, which can boost sales and improve customer retention.